aggsakellariou/Battleship/README.md

 - **Arrow keys**: Control the movement of the spaceship.
 - **Esc**: Pause or exit the game.

-## Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

-Feel free to check the issues page for known issues or feature requests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.